CorrelAid/coc/2019_meetup_berlin/coc.md

 - communicating in a ‘tone’ you don’t find congenial
 - criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-If you are asked to stop harassing behaviour you should stop immediately, even if your behaviour was meant to be friendly or a joke, it was clearly not taken that way and for the comfort of all conference attendees you should stop.
+If you are asked to stop harassing behaviour you should stop immediately, even if your behaviour was meant to be friendly or a joke, it was clearly not taken that way and for the comfort of all meetup attendees you should stop.

+Finally: Take care of each other.
+Alert a member of the CorrelAid Core Team (below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.

 ### Requirements for talks